2021–22 KK Slodes season: December

 On 15 December, head coach Marko Boras, assistant coach Miloš Šakota, condition coach Aleksa Russo and 5 players have left the club including captain Hristov.
 Slodes U17 coach Nenad Karanović was appointed as interim coach until club find new head coach.

 After previous captain Nikola Hristov left club, Vuk Karadžić was appointed as new team captain.

 Karanović led team in matches against Radnički Kragujevac and OKK Belgrade, where he gave chances to young players Luka Dimitrijević and Miloš Ilić due to huge problems with the roster.

 On 22 December, Soccerbet ended cooperation with club.
 Club continued with old name - Slodes.

 On 28 December, Igor Polenek was appointed as new head coach.

 Crvena zvezda recalled Nikola Manojlović from Slodes and sent him on loan to FMP.

 January

 New head coach, Igor Polenek brought Stefan Miljenović, Dušan Hukić and Bogdan Riznić to the club with him.

 U17 squad captain Aleksa Anufrijev was promoted to senior squad for match against Tamiš.

 February

 Members of U17 squad, Petar Radojković and Uroš Janjić were promoted to senior squad for the match against Dynamic.

 March

 On 17 March, Marko Đorđević terminated his contract with the club.

 April

-After match against Mladost Zemun, Igor Polenek got fired and Nenad Karanović was returned as head coach.
+After the match against Mladost Zemun, Igor Polenek got fired and Nenad Karanović was returned as head coach.

-Club finished season with score of 2 wins and 28 loses and got relegated to Second Basketball League of Serbia.
+The club finished the season with a score of 2 wins and 28 losses and got relegated to the Second Basketball League of Serbia.